 Price is also an issue.
 Blood testing can cost hundreds of dollars.
 These expenses are mostly invisible for people with insurance, but they add to the system’s overall costs.
 When patients don’t have insurance, high prices can deter them from getting the care they need.

-Once the blood is drawn, filling several tubes, these all-important patient samples are often transported long distances to centralized labs.
-People have to wait again, sometimes for several days, before receiving their results.
-This can be stressful for some patients and needlessly interrupts care for all patients.
+Once the blood is drawn, filling several tubes, these all-important patient blood samples are often transported long distances to centralized labs.
+Consumers have to wait again, sometimes for several days, before receiving their results.
+This can be stressful and needlessly interrupts patient care.

 Clearly, we can do better.

 But Theranos failed, in part, because it embraced arbitrary rigidity.
 The company’s device had to be a certain size, perform hundreds of tests and require only a single drop of blood from a finger stick.
-This made a difficult engineering challenge virtually impossible.
+Getting accurate results from a single drop of blood made the already difficult engineering challenge virtually impossible.